qeesung/gitaly/doc/beginners_guide.md

 RSpec.

-Because the RSpec tests use a full Gitaly server you must re-compile Gitaly every time you change the Golang code.
+Because the RSpec tests use a full Gitaly server you must re-compile Gitaly every time you change the Go code.
 Run `make` to recompile.

 Then, you can run RSpec tests in the `ruby` subdirectory.